MicrosoftDocs/quantum-docs-pr/articles/language/file-structure.md

 ---
 # Mandatory fields.
 See more on aka.ms/skyeye/meta.
-title: File Structure | Microsoft Docs
+title: Q# Language - File Structure
-description: Q# File Structure
+description: Learn how to properly structure namespaces, open directives and declarations for operations and functions in a Q# program.
 author: QuantumWriter
 uid: microsoft.quantum.language.file-structure
 ms.author: Alan.Geller@microsoft.com